Rishi-Solanki07/SQL_Data_Extraction_Project/README.md

 7. **Calculate the count of employees and average tenure per department name and department group name.**
    - Create a table to depict this information.

-# Deliverables: The project requires you to prepare the following deliverables:

-1. **SQL query file:** This file should include the SQL queries used to generate the data to solve each problem statement.
-2. **Presentation:** Create a PowerPoint or Google Slides presentation.
-For each problem statement, add a slide that includes a summary and a chart format displaying the data findings.
-You can build the charts directly on the slide or use Excel/Google Sheets.
-Each slide should provide a few points on the findings from the data and a chart depicting the output.